randomNinja64/SimpleLLMChat/Readme.txt

 ------------------------------------------------------------

 - Windows XP or above to run the client
-- An OpenAI compatible LLM Server that accepts HTTP(non-S) requests (LM Studio, etc.)
+- An OpenAI compatible LLM Server (LM Studio, etc.) (Endpoints requiring TLS 1.2 may not work properly on older systems)
 - For the web-based tools, a curl.exe and yt-dlp.exe is needed in the program's folder (Not Included)

 ------------------------------------------------------------